Ryanel/Umbra/README.md

 1. Configure the nyx build system with `./nyx.py configure`
     * `--target` sets the target, all available targets are in nyx/targets/.
 Required to configure.
     * `--build_directory` sets the build directory.
 Default is build.
-    * `--sysroot` sets the system root directory.
+    * `--sysroot` sets the system root directory within the build directory.
 Default is sysroot.
+    * `-r` runs the system after compilation
 2. `./nyx.py build` builds the system.
 2. `./nyx.py run` runs the system.